Dongping-Chen/MLLM-Judge/readme.md

 <p align="center">

 </p>
-This repository is a official code of the research presented in the paper <a href="https://arxiv.org/abs/2401.05952" target='_blank'>[arXiv]</a>.
+This is the official code repository of the research presented in the paper <a href="https://arxiv.org/abs/2402.04788" target='_blank'>[arXiv]</a>.
 The goal is to provide a transparent, open-source implementation for the community to explore and build upon.
 </div>

 # Benchmark: MLLM-as-a-Judge